Budget Travel

 Converting Airline Miles Into Business Class Flights: A Strategic Breakdown of Award Charts and Sweet Spots

-I burned 70,000 United miles on a round-trip economy ticket to Tokyo in 2019.
-Two years later, I booked the same route in business class for 80,000 miles.
-The difference wasn’t luck – it was understanding how airline award charts actually work.
+In 2019 I burned 70,000 United miles for a round trip economy ticket to Tokyo.
+Two years later I booked same exact flight, same exact itinerary, in business class for 80,000 miles.

-Fuel Surcharges Can Double Your Real Cost (And How to Avoid Them)
+Fuel Surcharges Can Double The Cost Of Your Redemptions And How To Avoid Them

 Booking Windows and Search Strategies That Actually Surface Award Space